Table of Contents

 What Is a Spendthrift Trust?

-A spendthrift trust, also known as an asset protection trust, helps preserve assets for beneficiaries when there's a potential risk of running out of money quickly.
+A spendthrift trust (or asset protection trust) helps preserve assets for beneficiaries when there's a potential risk of running out of money quickly.
 These trusts can help protect beneficiaries from themselves if they're likely to overspend, and they may also protect them from external creditors.

 A trustee controls withdrawals from a spendthrift trust.
 This creates an additional layer in between your beneficiaries and trust assets, instead of granting full access to the funds.

 The trustee must follow the rules of the trust and any applicable laws.
-Still, the trustee may have some influence over how much beneficiaries receive and when.
-In some cases, trustees provide money directly to a beneficiary, who can spend it however they choose.
-In other cases, trustees might make payments directly to third parties, such as paying college tuition or housing expenses on a beneficiary's behalf.
-Consider speaking with an estate planning attorney to determine what is possible — and what makes the most sense — in your situation.
+The trustee may have some influence over how much beneficiaries receive and when.
+Sometimes, trustees provide money directly to a beneficiary, who can spend it however they choose.
+In other cases, trustees make payments directly to third parties (paying college tuition or housing expenses on a beneficiary's behalf).
+Consider speaking with an estate planning attorney to determine what is possible, and what makes the most sense in your situation.

 Situations When a Spendthrift Trust May Help